walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 availability; declined permissions are not requested again automatically.
 QR visibility alone controls temporary screen brightness, and the QR is hidden once connecting begins.

-**Settings → Credential Sharing → Nearby sharing** stores the connection profile for the next presentation.
+**Settings → Credential Sharing → Nearby sharing** stores the connection profile.
+Changing it before connection or approval replaces the open engagement and rechecks availability.
+The previous QR and choices remain hidden until the new profile is ready.
+Connected exchanges and approved shares keep their configuration.
+New presentations use the latest preference.

 Automatic uses the available reader-compatible routes.
 Compatibility profiles narrow transfer to Bluetooth, or select provisional NFCv2 direct/handover modes.
-These choices are kept out of the sharing journey and cannot change an active exchange.
+These choices stay in Settings.
 Device support and permissions are checked at startup; NFCv2 retains its mandatory NFC channel.

 **Approval** in Nearby sharing settings stores **Ask each time** (default) or **Prepare sharing**, independently of the connection profile.
 The same choice is available before connecting.
+Both switches update one saved preference, retained for subsequent shares.
+Changing it before connection refreshes the engagement in place; the previous QR is hidden until its replacement is ready.
+Changes made during an exchange apply to the next presentation.
 Preparation first identifies a named authenticated trusted reader and collects its request without sharing credentials.
 After the connection closes, review the reader, purpose, retention and selected data, then choose **Approve and get ready**.
 Several matching credentials require an explicit choice; requested mDL portrait data is marked required.
 Missing required data